Background

 Compare quotes from multiple providers

 Insurers price risk differently, so the same rider can be quoted very different amounts.
-Always compare before you buy or renew — your current insurer is rarely the cheapest.
+Always compare before you buy or renew, as your current insurer is rarely the cheapest.

 2